astampoulis/makam-paper-funpearl/makamcode/02-binding-forms.md

 STUDENT.
 So we should add three operations for `bindmany` that correspond to those, right?

 ADVISOR.
-Correct, and they will be predicates, since that's the only kind of computation we can define in \lamprolog{}.
+Correct, and they will be predicates, since that's the only kind of computation we can define in λProlog.
 So let's first do the predicate that generalizes
 application:

 ```makam